Here, we explain how the 2024 GCSE pass marks will be calculated. And also we cover these key GCSE themes:

 - If you and your centre still have concerns after a review of marking or moderation, the review decision may be challenged through the exam board’s appeals process, while decisions about reasonable adjustments, special consideration and malpractice can also be taken into account.

-Comparing 2023 GCSE performance to 2022 GCSE results
+Comparing 2023 GCSE performance to 2022 GCSE marks

 For example, one high performing London secondary school explained its overall 2022 GCSE performance thus: